top of page

 Vincenzo Milletarì embarked on his career in 2017, immediately collaborating with prestigious opera companies throughout Europe, such as the Royal Danish Opera (Il barbiere di Siviglia, Madama Butterfly), the Royal Swedish Opera (Rigoletto, La traviata, Carmen) and the Prague State Opera (Madama Butterfly and a new production of Rigoletto), the Norwegian Opera Oslo (Rigoletto) and the Bergen Opera (The Merry Widow).

 In his native Italy, he conducted a concert of sacred music at the Festival della Valle d’Itria, Il trovatore at the Macerata Opera Festival and the above mentioned L'aio nell'imbarazzo at the Festival Donizetti Opera.
-He made his debut with the Orchestra della Toscana in 2021 and returns to lead this orchestra in May 2023.
+He made his debut with the Orchestra della Toscana in 2021 and returned to lead this orchestra in May 2023.
 The conductor collaborates on a regular basis with the Orchestra Sinfonica di Milano and has been invited to lead concerts with this orchestra every year since his 2018 debut.
-In 2023, he opens the prestigious Kissinger Sommer Festival in Germany with an operatic gala and the Orchestra Sinfonica di Milano.
+In 2023, he opened the prestigious Kissinger Sommer Festival in Germany with an operatic gala and the Orchestra Sinfonica di Milano.

 Equally at ease in the symphonic repertoire, Vincenzo Milletarì frequently collaborates with the Orchestra Sinfonica di Milano, Filarmonica Toscanini in Parma, the Aalborg Symphony Orchestra, the Odense Symphony Orchestra and the Copenhagen Philharmonic.